smithblack-0/ScheduleAnything/documentation/user_guide.md

 current_lr = sync.get_last_lr()
 ```

-As such, it is generally recommended to use a SyncronousSchedule object.
+As such, it is generally recommended to use a SynchronousSchedule object.

+For complete API documentation including mathematical formulas, parameter specifications, and detailed examples, see [Utilities](infrastructure.md).
+Power users are covered.

 ---